arhat-dev/dukkha/README.md

 ## Further Thoughts

-As you may have noticed, the core of `dukkha` is the rendering suffix, we have more toughts on the usage of rendering suffix as it dramatically eases the management of yaml config:
+As you may have noticed, the core of `dukkha` is the rendering suffix, we have more thoughts on the usage of rendering suffix as it dramatically eases the management of yaml config:

 - Extend dukkha to be something like `systemd` for system configration and process management
 - Manage kubernetes manifests in GitOps pipeline